top of page

 But his birth came under difficult circumstances.
 His mother, only fourteen years old, had been promised in marriage to another man in Benena, Mali, since she was twelve.
 When she became pregnant, her family faced an unbearable choice — to honour the old promise or accept the new life growing inside her.
 Bound by ancestral vows, they chose tradition over love.

 The child was hidden away, and his mother was sent to fulfil the marriage she had been pledged to.
 Forbidden to speak of her son, she carried her sorrow in silence.
 Three months later, the baby — little Moussa — was given to her relatives, the Keita family.
 A couple unable to have children took him in.
-In their home in Djibasso, near the Mali border, he was given a new name: Nonye.
+In their home in Djibasso, near the Mali border, Life in Djibasso was not easy.
+His adoptive father was harsh, often punishing him severely.
+But hardship forged in Moussa an early strength — a quiet fire that would guide him all his life.

 When he was around eleven, a woman he believed to be his “sister” often visited him from her husband’s village.
 She brought him gifts — small tokens of affection that made him feel seen and loved.